nuagenetworks/nuage-cni/README.md

 # Automated Nuage CNI plugin installation

-- Please refer to the Nuage VSP Mesos Integration Guide for detailed steps on Nuage Mesos CNI plugin frameowkr installation on Mesos clusters.
+- Please refer to the Nuage VSP Mesos Integration Guide for detailed steps on Nuage Mesos CNI plugin frameworks installation on Mesos clusters.

-- Please refer to the Nuage VSP OpenShift Integration Guide for detailed steps on Nuage Openshift CNI plugin ansible installation on Openshift clusters (HA and single master)
+- Please refer to the Nuage VSP OpenShift Integration Guide for detailed steps on Nuage Openshift CNI plugin Ansible installation on Openshift clusters (HA and single master)

-- Please refer to the Nuage VSP Kubernetes Integration Guide for detailed steps on Nuage Kubernetes CNI plugin ansible installation on Kubernetes setups
+- Please refer to the Nuage VSP Kubernetes Integration Guide for detailed steps on Nuage Kubernetes CNI plugin Ansible installation on Kubernetes setups